DmitrievichLevin/s3-check-bucket-action/README.md

-# GitHub Action to check if a file exists in an S3 Bucket
+# GitHub Action to check if a S3 Bucket exists

 > **⚠️ Note:** To use this action, you must have access to the [GitHub Actions](https://github.com/features/actions) feature.
 GitHub Actions are currently only available in public beta.
 You can [apply for the GitHub Actions beta here](https://github.com/features/actions/signup/).